Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: R package GAMBMS

 \section{R package \texttt{GAMBMS}}

-Here, we show how to use the R package for the BMS-based approaches for GAMs.
-Using the \texttt{devtools} package available at CRAN, our R package can be installed and loaded by running the following code:
+Here, we demonstrate how to use the R package for BMS-based approaches to GAMs.
+To install and load our R package using the \texttt{devtools} package available on CRAN, run the following code:

-One can reproduce the results given in Sections~\ref{sec:sims} and \ref{sec:realdata} by running the examples in the help page of the R function \texttt{gambms}.
+The results presented in Sections~\ref{sec:sims} and \ref{sec:realdata} can be reproduced by running the examples provided on the help page of the R function \texttt{gambms}.